getcarina/getcarina.com/_reference/2016-03-30-tips-and-tricks.md

   - tips
 ---

-A collection of tips and tricks for working with Docker Swarm on Carina.
+Here is a collection of tips and tricks for working with Docker Swarm on Carina.

-### Alias to check your Docker environment.
+### Use an alias to check your Docker environment

 ```
 $ alias de='env | grep DOCKER | sort'